Planning your next fundraising video? Look at your donor cultivation cycle. Where could you use a boost? Here are 10 ideas to get you rolling.

 2. Gala fundraising video: Prep for the Big Ask

 For existing donors, your galas, luncheons and auctions are the chance to connect deeply with your nonprofit.
-For the friends they invite, the event is a first impression of your work.
+And for the friends they invite, the event is a first impression of your work.
 The stakes are high.
 This is another video that needs to be professional.

-And although it may look like you have a captive audience in the room, you actually don’t.
-Your audience has likely gone to several fundraising events before.
-And most gala videos are so cliché: the sad story, the nonprofit solves the problem and now needs your money.
-People are jaded.
+And although it may look like you have a captive audience in the room, you really don’t.
+Your audience has probably gone to many fundraising events before.
+And most gala videos are so cliché.
+We know what’s coming.
 Can you get creative, and really grab attention?
-Show your work in a new light.
+Surprise them.
+Make it memorable.
+Give them something to talk about.

 3. Donor Retention Videos: Thank you

 Losing donors is expensive.
-One big reason you never hear from them again is because they were never thanked enough.
-You likely lack the staff to personally thank mid-range and small donors, but video can do the job.
-Let donors hear thanks directly from people feeling the impact of gifts.
+One big reason you never hear from them again is because they have not been thanked enough.
+When you lack the staff to personally thank mid-range and small donors, video can do the job.
+Use video to let donors hear thanks directly from people helped.

 Have at least one thank you video on hand.
 You can edit different versions for different audiences.
 You can add a link to the video in your email gift acknowledgment.
-It’s also great to send thank you videos to volunteers and board members, as well as corporations that give.
+It’s also great to send thank you videos to volunteers and board members, as well as corporations that support you.

 4. Donor Retention Videos: Reporting back

 To have donors stay on, you must report back.
-Video is the best way to show results.
+And video is the best way to show results.
 You see the action for yourself, meet the people, hear the sounds.
-Video has an immediacy, and you feel you are there.
+Video has an immediacy.
+You feel you are there.

 - Create impact videos — lots of short one-person story videos sent out over the year.

-- Think of making an annual report video, but instead of listing your programs and events, show that donors are the heroes.
+- Think of making an annual report video, but instead of focusing on your success, show how donors are the heroes.

 Collect this footage all year long.
 Teach staff to shoot video on their phones.
-Keep reminding all staff that funding for programs depends on showing results to donors and thanking donors.
+Keep reminding all staff that funding for programs depends on showing donors results and giving them lots of thanks.

 5. Social media videos

 In the donor cultivation cycle, social media is great for growing your list of prospective donors, and keeping in touch with current donors.
-And when a donor shares a video with a friend, that’s the greatest endorsement of all.
+And how wonderful when a donor shares your video with a friend.
+That’s the greatest endorsement of all.

 The best type of video for social media is an impact story.
 Research the formats and audiences that work best for specific social media platforms.
 A video made for Facebook might not work for Instagram.

 The trend for mobile social media is 1:1 square videos as they use more real estate on the screen.
-(This is to the great sorrow of those of us who love cinematic 16:9 wide videos.)
-And since social media videos are often watched at work with the sound off, also add on-screen text to get your message across.
+And since social media videos are often watched at work with the sound off, add on-screen text to get your message across.